CleoneMitsui/CleoneMitsui.github.io/_pages/publications.md

 {% endfor %}

-## Manuscripts in Prep and Under Review
+## Manuscripts in Prep or Under Review

 {% assign sorted_manuscripts = site.manuscripts | sort: "title" %}
 {% for post in sorted_manuscripts %}